 Right-of-way abandonments can be considered independent of any proposed development requests.
-However, this request and the Staff's recommendation is directly tied to the entire block's redevelopment.
+However, this request and the Staff's recommendation is directly tied to the entire block's redevelopment and must be approved for the associated site plan to be approved.